Cypre55/Library-Information-System/MD Files/Unit-Testing.md

   ###### General Output

-  * Reminder is sent the user's GUI
+  * Whether the member has been reminded or not

   ###### Scenarios